Iainuk86/portfolio/README.md

 # portfolio
-Code for my portfolio website
+Code for my portfolio website.

+Currently deployed on Google Cloud Platform, which seems to be serving content a lot slower than apps deployed on AWS.